MinatoNamikaze02/pig-manager/README.md

 # Pig Manager
-A simple pretty printer for Pig Latin scripts because it looks really bad!
+A simple pretty printer for Pig Latin scripts because the default one looks really bad!
+Runs your pig commands for you, intercepts the output and prints it for you in a delightful manner.
+**feel free to add issues**

 ## Installation
 To install Pig Pretty Printer, simply use pip: